jpillora/node-edit-google-spreadsheet/README.md

 Currently, there are about 3 different node modules which allow you to read data off Google Spreadsheets, though none with a good write API.
 Enter `edit-google-spreadsheet`.
 A simple API for reading and updating Google Spreadsheets.

-*Warning: There have been API changes since last release.
-See below.*

 #### Install
 ```
 npm install edit-google-spreadsheet